 Conan Exiles is a survival game that allows you to play alone or co-op without being forced into the multiplayer servers.
+Perfect for when you want to play by yourself or with a small group of friends.
 Players take control of a person who was exiled and left for dead after being crucified for various crimes.
 They are then saved by Conan who mysteriously vanishes and leaves the player alone in the harsh Exiled Lands.

-Character creation is significantly more detailed than most survival games and falls more in line with a MMO.
-Which matches the MMO style multiplayer portion of the game.
-Players have a range of different options to select from when customizing their character.
-While it doesn’t provide a huge amount of choices, there’s a nice variety here to keep players occupied for quite some time as they create their own person.
+Character creation is significantly more detailed than most survival games and falls more in line with an MMO, which matches the MMO style multiplayer portion of the game.
+Players have a range of different options to select from when customising their character.
+While there isn’t a huge range of choice, there’s a nice variety here to keep players occupied for quite some time.

-Once you’ve spawned in the world the player needs to head towards water or they’ll die from dehydration.
+Once you’ve spawned in the world, the first objective is to find water, as you will die from dehydration otherwise.
 Like many other survival games, there’s no tutorial or explanation on how to play the game.
 Players are forced to learn through trial and error then which does make sense for the survival genre.
 Players have several different bars to care for at the top of the screen which include stamina and hunger.

 Building in this game is certainly a highlight.
 It’s possible to build almost anywhere in the world (even underwater) which allows for some incredible builds.
 Early in the game however, you’ll probably be living out of a small shack by the waterside somewhere.